DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Large-Scale Simulations

-DeepQuantum natively supports simulations using the MPS representation for both \texttt{QubitCircuit} and \texttt{QumodeCircuit}.
-To enable this functionality, simply set the \texttt{mps=True} flag during circuit initialization.
-The maximum bond dimension, which controls the simulation's precision, is set as a global parameter using the \texttt{chi} argument.
+DeepQuantum natively supports simulations using the MPS representation for both the \texttt{QubitCircuit} and \texttt{QumodeCircuit} classes.
+To enable this functionality, users simply set the \texttt{mps=True} flag during circuit initialization.
+The maximum bond dimension, which fundamentally governs the simulation's precision and memory consumption, is explicitly configured using the \texttt{chi} argument.